quozd/awesome-dotnet/README.md

 * [F#](https://github.com/fsharp/fsharp/) -  The F# compiler, core library and tools - a functional programming language for safer, faster, better code writing.
 * [Hybridizer](https://www.altimesh.com/hybridizer-essentials/) - CIL (C#, VB.Net, F#) to CUDA compiler. **[$]**
 * [IronScheme](https://github.com/IronScheme/IronScheme) - R6RS Scheme compiler, runtime and many standard libraries
-* [JSIL](https://github.com/sq/JSIL) - CIL to JavaScript Compiler http://jsil.org/
 * [Mond](https://github.com/Rohansi/Mond) - A dynamically typed scripting language written in C# with a REPL, debugger, and simple embedding API.
-* [Mono-basic](https://github.com/mono/mono-basic) - Visual Basic Compiler and Runtime
 * [Nemerle](https://github.com/rsdn/nemerle) - Nemerle is a high-level statically-typed programming language for the .NET platform.
 It offers functional, object-oriented and imperative features.
 It has a simple C#-like syntax and a powerful meta-programming system.
-* [Netjs](https://github.com/praeclarum/Netjs) - .NET to TypeScript and JavaScript compiler.
-Portable Class Libraries work great for this.
-You can even pass EXEs.
 * [P](https://github.com/p-org/P) - P is a language for asynchronous event-driven programming.
 * [PeachPie](https://github.com/peachpiecompiler/peachpie) - PeachPie is a PHP compiler and runtime for .NET and .NET Core, which allows entire PHP applications to run on the modern, secure and performant .NET and .NET Core platforms.
 * [Roslyn](https://github.com/dotnet/roslyn) - The .NET Compiler Platform ("Roslyn") provides open-source C# and Visual Basic compilers with rich code analysis APIs.
 It enables building code analysis tools with the same APIs that are used by Visual Studio.
-* [Testura.Code](https://github.com/Testura/Testura.Code) - Wrapper around the Roslyn API and used for generation, saving and compiling C# code.
-It provides methods and helpers to generate classes, methods, statements and expressions.
 * [FSharp](https://github.com/dotnet/fsharp) - The F# compiler and tools
 * [Fable](https://github.com/fable-compiler/Fable) - F# to JavaScript Compiler
-* [LinqOptimizer](https://github.com/nessos/LinqOptimizer) - An automatic query optimizer-compiler for Sequential and Parallel LINQ
-* [Roslyn-linq-rewrite](https://github.com/antiufo/roslyn-linq-rewrite) - Compiles C# code by first rewriting the syntax trees of LINQ expressions using plain procedural code, minimizing allocations and dynamic dispatch.
-* [Amplifier.NET](https://github.com/tech-quantum/Amplifier.NET) - Write and compile your own kernel function using C# and Amplifier will take care of running it on your favorite hardware.
-Amplifier allows .NET developers to easily run complex applications with intensive mathematical computation on Intel CPU/GPU, NVIDIA, AMD without writing any additional C kernel code.
 * [Iron python](https://github.com/IronLanguages/ironpython3) - A python 3 implementation that is integrated with the dot net framework.
 * [IKVM](https://ikvm.org) - A Java Virtual Machine and Bytecode-to-IL Converter for .NET.
 Execute compiled Java code (bytecode) on .NET Framework or .NET Core.
 * [Lib.Harmony](https://github.com/pardeike/Harmony) - Rewrite mono and C# methods at the runtime, Either write a method that will be executed, or edit the code of the method in IL, mainly used for game modding.